Why Does Alcohol Make You Bloated?

 Alcohol Bloating: Why Does It Happen?

 So, why does alcohol make you bloated?
-While different factors come into play, alcohol-induced bloating is usually caused by the empty calories and carbs in alcoholic drinks.
-Cocktails and other similar drinks also contain lots of sugar, which can contribute to weight gain.
+While various factors come into play, alcohol-induced bloating is usually caused by the empty calories and carbs in alcoholic drinks.
+Cocktails and other similar drinks also contain large amounts of sugar, which can also contribute to weight gain.

 Depending on what you order, just one drink can contain 50 to several hundred calories and just as many grams of sugar.
-Alcohol is an inflammatory substance, which is why you may have experienced bloating after drinking alcohol, even if it’s just a night of drinking.
+Alcohol is an inflammatory substance, which is why you may have experienced bloating after drinking alcohol, even if it is just one night of drinking.

 This inflammation is made worse by things mixed with alcohol, such as sugary and carbonated drinks, syrups, sweeteners, and flavoring.
 This combination can easily result in gas, discomfort, and even facial swelling.
-If you’ve ever experienced face swelling due to alcohol, you may have also noticed some redness, both of which are caused by dehydration, as well.
+If you’ve ever experienced face swelling due to alcohol, you may have also noticed some redness.
+Both the swelling and the redness are caused by dehydration which happens from consuming alcohol.

 When you’re dehydrated, your skin and organs try to hold onto as much water as possible.
 This causes water retention, which can make you look puffy or swollen.